K

 You can deposit a minimum of ₹250 and maximum of ₹1.5 lakh per financial year.
 Deposits are required for the first 15 years from the account opening date, after which the account continues to earn interest until maturity at 21 years.
 The scheme is available at all post offices and most major banks including SBI, PNB, BOB, HDFC Bank, ICICI Bank, and Axis Bank.

 Since launch, over 3 crore Sukanya Samriddhi accounts have been opened across India.
 The scheme has become one of the most popular savings instruments for parents planning for their daughter's education and marriage expenses.
+The current interest rate of 8.2% (as of March 2026) has remained unchanged since January 2024.

 Eligibility